CanopyTax/canopy-webpack-config/README.md

 # canopy-webpack-config
 Some defaults for webpack configs at Canopy.

-## Motivation
-Keeping the webpack externals consistent across projects can be tricky.
-And maybe some other things.

 ## Goals
 - Ensure webpack externals for common dependencies are correct.
 This ensures smaller bundle sizes.
 - Provide some defaults for people implementing sofe services.